vanilla-reforged/monitoring-vmangos-docker/README.md

-## A Docker setup to monitor vmangos-docker with cadvisor, grafana and prometheus.
+## A Docker setup to monitor vmangos-docker

 ## Dependencies